We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-We know that the average dishwasher will last 9.5 years, but do you estimate how long yours will last?
+We know that the average dishwasher will last 9.5 years, but how do you estimate how long yours will last?

-Similar to most household appliances, using your dishwasher correctly and maintaining it regularly will extend its life.
+Similar to most household appliances, using your dishwasher correctly and regularly maintaining it will extend its life.
 Here are specific steps you can take to increase the chances of your dishwasher lasting a long time.

 Throw away bones and food scraps before loading.
 Even though some newer models can handle food scraps, it’s safer to throw them in the trash or garbage disposal before loading your dishwasher.
-Food can get stuck in the filters and cause major issues over time.
+Food can get stuck in the filters and cause significant issues over time.

 Keep the dishwasher food trap clean.
 All dishwashers have a rubber trap at the bottom of the drain that prevents the drain from clogging.
-Every few months, you should remove the trap and clean it to keep it functioning properly.
-This article provides the simple step-by-step instructions on how to remove and clean your dishwasher trap.
+Every few months, you should remove the trap and clean it to keep it functioning correctly.
+This article provides simple step-by-step instructions on how to remove and clean your dishwasher trap.

 Clean the door seals regularly.
 Over time, your dishwasher’s door seals will collect dirt and debris and need to be cleaned.
-To clean the door seals, simply rub them down with a soapy wet towel.
+To clean the door seals, rub them down with a soapy wet towel.